hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507784v2-domain-regeneration-how-well-do-llms-match-syntactic-properties-of-t.md

 ---
 layout: default
-title: Domain Regeneration: How well do LLMs match syntactic properties of text domains?
+title: "Domain Regeneration: How well do LLMs match syntactic properties of text domains?"
 ---

 # Domain Regeneration: How well do LLMs match syntactic properties of text domains?